 - tend to the illness or death of a family member.

 Taking leave could affect the status of your visa or confirmation of enrolment – you can always discuss your circumstances with the team at Student Central for advice about taking a break from your studies.

 You can work part time during trimesters 1 and 2 – up to 40 hours a fortnight.
 If you're not enrolled in any units during Trimester 3, you'll be able to work as much as you want to (unless Trimester 3 is a compulsory trimester for your course).

 You might be able to change your course of study – it depends on the type of course you applied for and the type of visa you've been granted.

 Changing your course of study could change the status of your visa.
-It's a good idea to talk to our International Student Advisers if you're considering changing your enrolment.
+It's a good idea to discuss your plans with the team at Student Central who are ready to assist you if you're considering changing your enrolment.

-Read more about changing courses on the Department of Immigration and Border Protection website.
+Read more about changing courses on the Department of Home Affairs website.